jgillis/docs_experiment/source/function.rst

 The ``map``/``mapaccum`` operation exhibits a graph size and initialization time that scales logarithmically with :math:`n`.

+TODO remove empty lines in front of code

 .. rubric:: Footnotes

 .. [#f1] for problems with free end time, you can always scale time by introducing an extra parameter and substitute :math:`t` for a dimensionless time variable that goes from 0 to 1